Saints Row | Game Designer

 Anomaly 1729 | Lead Designer

 Anomaly 1729 is a 3D puzzle adventure game, where players must rotate rooms in order to progress through an abstract and alien world.
 Anomaly 1729 was released in December 2015 and is currently available on Steam.

 The game was developed in Unreal Engine 4, with no plug-ins or Marketplace content used.
 All assets and systems were developed by Anvil Drop.
-I was the Director on the project.
+I was the Lead Designer on the project.
 I was responsible for guiding the mechanics design, world design, and puzzle design.
 I also oversaw the game’s music, sound effects, art, animation, and narrative.